wp-plugins/add-to-any/README.txt

 Upload sharing icons in a single directory to a public location, and make sure the icon filenames match the icon filenames packaged in the AddToAny plugin.
 In your Admin panel, go to `Settings` > `AddToAny` > `Advanced Options` > check the "Use custom icons" checkbox and specify the URL to your custom icons directory (including the trailing `/`).
 For AddToAny's universal button, go to Universal Button, select `Image URL` and specify the exact location of your AddToAny universal share icon (including the filename).

-= How can I add both the universal button and the individual icons to another area of my theme? =
+= How can I place the share buttons in a specific area of my site? =

 In the Theme Editor, place this code block where you want the button and individual icons to appear in your theme:
 `<?php if ( function_exists( 'ADDTOANY_SHARE_SAVE_KIT' ) ) { ADDTOANY_SHARE_SAVE_KIT(); } ?>`

-If you want to customize the shared URL and title for the universal button and standalone services, use the following code as a template:
+If you want to customize the shared URL and title, use the following code as a template:
 `<?php if ( function_exists( 'ADDTOANY_SHARE_SAVE_KIT' ) ) {
 	ADDTOANY_SHARE_SAVE_KIT( array( 'linkname' => 'Example Page', 'linkurl' => 'http://example.com/page.html' ) );
 } ?>`